dzh597/AMBRE/README.md

 AMBRE does not merge input graphs and does not create cross-graph edges.
 Each graph keeps its own:

-- entity identifiers
+- entity identifiers;
-- relation identifiers
+- relation identifiers;
-- training, validation, and testing triples
+- training, validation, and testing triples;
-- negative sampling space
+- negative sampling space;
-- filtered evaluation space
+- filtered evaluation space.

 The structural encoder parameters are shared across graphs.